1.The Runaway Contrast:

 While Muhammad "adopted" Zayd, he later abolished legal adoption to marry Zayd’s ex-wife, Zaynab (Surah 33:37).

 The script cites Surah 21:107 to describe Muhammad as a "mercy."
-However, the Christian rebuttal focuses on the method of that mercy.
+However, the Christian polemic focuses on the actual execution of that mercy.
+In Islam, mercy is granted through submission to a geopolitical law that preserves the legal category of chattel slavery.
+In Christ, mercy is executed through the voluntary self-humiliation of the King.

 Philippians 2:7: "but emptied himself, by taking the form of a servant, being born in the likeness of men"

-Paul does not merely ask for "mercy"; he demands a total re-categorization of the human being.
-In Philemon 1:15-16, Paul writes that Onesimus is returning, "no longer as a slave, but better than a slave, as a dear brother... both as a fellow man and as a brother in the Lord."
+Philemon 1:15-16, Paul writes that Onesimus is returning, "no longer as a slave, but better than a slave, as a dear brother... both as a fellow man and as a brother in the Lord."

 The "mercy" of Muhammad was a conditional release within a system that remained intact and Islam did nothing to stop.
 The "mercy" of the Gospel is a total redemption that destroys the master-slave system and has done much more to prevent slave-trade.